 As a mom, I know days can start with a bang before you even climb out of bed.
-It’s easy to get caught up in all the tasks that need to be done.
+It’s easy to get caught up in all the tasks that need to be done even more if you have a business, so the use of systems to manage your employees like paystub can be useful.
 And you may even forget to spend quality time with the Lord.

 But spending time with God is the only thing that can give us the energy to make it through our busy days and weeks.

 Here are several tips to help you carve out time to spend with God each day and renew your strength as you pour into your children!